openforis/collect-earth-online-doc/docs/source/project/management.rst

 - The **Collection Design** will now show the location of a subset of your plots (a maximum number can be displayed).
 - The **Plot Design** and **Sample Design** sections will show a summary of the choices you made or the .csv and .shp files you uploaded.
 - **Survey Questions** shows all the **Survey Cards** you created, along with the corresponding **Component Type, Answers, and Rules.**
+- You can preview the **Learning Material** by using the **[View Interpretation Instructions]** button.
+This feature can be implemented in existing projects by editing the project and adding text to the **Learning Materials** text box.

+  .. thumbnail:: ../_images/project5-3.png
+     :title: Preview your material by clicking on the View Interpretation Instructions button in the Project Details pane.
+     :align: center
+     :width: 50%

 Project Management
 ------------------